lilbaek/webstorm-testcafe/README.md

 ### Running/debugging a specific test

-To run/debug a specific test, invoke the context menu when the cursor is placed on the test name.
+To run/debug a specific test, invoke the context menu when the cursor is placed inside the test body

 ![Specific](./images/onetest.png)